scionproto/scion/doc/pqa-beaconing.md

 ### Overview
 To implement the algorithm into the SCION codebase, the following tasks need to be executed:

-- [ ] Configuration of PQA algorithm global paramters, such as:
+- [ ] Configuration of PQA algorithm global paramters
-    * Possible quality metrics, and their mode of combination
-    * `N`

 - [ ] Configuration of ASs for PQA beacon origination
     * define optimization targets
     * configure interfaces to originate beacons for optimization targets and/or normal beacons
 - [ ] Configuration of AS for PQA beacon propagation
-    * define interface groups
-- [ ] Add beacon segment messages extension for PQA beacons, must include:
+- [ ] Beacon segment message extensions to include optimization targets
-    * uniquifier
-    * optimization quality
-    * optimization direction
-- [ ] Allow queries of the form outlined in the pseudocode to the db, i.e. get arrived beacons for:
+- [ ] Allow queries of the form outlined in the pseudocode to the db
-    * a given **optimization target** in the beacon
-    * a given **ingress interface group** through which the beacon entered the AS
-    * a given **neighbouring AS** for which looping beacons should be ignored
 - [ ] Make the AS originate PQA beacons according to the configuration
 - [ ] Make the AS propagate PQA beacons according to the configuration

 ### Configuration of PQA algorithm global paramters

+#### Summary
+We need to configure:
+* Possible quality metrics, their mode of combination, and connection to other parts of the codebase
+* `N`

 #### Modification to codebase
 Definition, loading etc. is done analogously to `StaticConfig` extension, e.g.: